sylvainhalle/textidote/Readme.md

 ### Visual Studio Code integration

 Users of Visual Studio Code can integrate TeXtidote by calling it with the `--output singleline` and `--no-color` options and parse its results.
+You can also use `--output clickable` to get `file:line:column:` diagnostics that many editors can parse directly.
 Moreover, user [cphyc](https://github.com/cphyc) also wrote a nice [build task](https://github.com/sylvainhalle/textidote/issues/125#issue-603278987).

 ### Emacs integration